Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 # Soul

-An archetype of DARK Monsters with various Types, revolving around Ritual and Synchro Summoning, with Graveyard effects and non-targeting soft removal.
-All Monsters either have 0 ATK or DEF, with the other value ending in a 50, and the lower Level Monsters are all Spirit Monsters.
+An archetype of DARK Monsters with various Types, revolving around Ritual and Synchro Summoning, with Grave effects and non-targeting soft removal.

 The archetype has cross-support with the [*Shadow*](Shadow.md) archetype.